badawi1713/learn-vue/README.md

   - `<select v-model="role">`
 - listening to keyboard press `@keyup`
 - to prevent form submit from reloading, we can use handler @submit.prevent in form tag, `<form @submit.prevent="handler">...</form>`

+## 6. Learn How to Use Vue-Router (3/25/2022)

+- add vue router library `vue-router`
+- to use router library on vue, you must use createRouter, createWebHistory
+- `<router-link>` tag is used to change the page without reload the page, and we can use attribute (to="/path") :to="{name: 'About'}" (for binding the link) so we can change to the page that already registered
+- folder structure with vue-router if you have page that has details, you can create individual folder for that pages
+- Router parameter, first of we create an object with path that have parameter like this "path: '/jobs/:param_name'" (the parameter must start with colon (:)), and to access that parameters we can use $route.params.param_name
+- Create dynamic links that params work as props.
+To do that we can add props property in route object to true {path..., props: true} and add the props through the params in router-link to attribute `<router-link :to="{name: 'CompName', params: {id: '', name: '', ....}}" >`
+- Redirect page, we can add to router object like `{path: 'page-path-origin', redirect: 'new-redirect-page-path'}`
+- To add 404 page in the router object we add something like `{path: '/:catchAll(.*)', name: 'PageName', component: '404Page/Component'}`
+- To add back/forward/redirect page we can use the function that trigger by onClick with this.$router.go(-1) for backward, this.$router.go(1), and for redirect we can use this.$router.push({name: "PageName"})
+- To register page component with lazy loading, we can change the page object in the router config with `{path: '/path', name: 'PageName', component: () => import('../')}` it will reduce bundle size when we build for production and only imported if we open that page

+## 7. Learn How to Fetch Data from JSON Server (5/5/2022)

+- yarn add json-server
+- create json file in data/db.json
+- to run the json-server, type `json-server --watch[json_file_location]`